CLOUD COMPUTING TERMS

 DNIS or Dialed Number Identification Service

-DNIS is a feature of 800 and 900 lines that provides the number the caller dialed to the receiving switch.
+DNIS is a feature of 800 and 900 lines that provide the number the caller dialed to the receiving switch.
 Using DNIS capabilities, one trunk group can be used to serve multiple applications.
 Generally, a DNIS number will be used to identify to the answering telephone system the “application” the caller dialed.

 DSL or Digital Subscriber Line